-Section 3 first assumes that the ancillary good is self-supplied, or, equivalently, supplied by a competitive upstream industry.
+Section IV first assumes that the ancillary good is self-supplied, or, equivalently, supplied by a competitive upstream industry.
 It shows that the firm passes the cost of the ancillary good through to consumers if the (endogenous) markup on the basic good is small, but absorbs partly or fully any ancillary good cost increase if this markup is high.
-Moreover, firms in markets characterized by lower shoppings costs engage in more cost absorption (i.e., subsidize more the consumption of the ancillary good).
+Moreover, firms in markets characterized by lower shopping costs engage in more cost absorption (i.e., subsidize more the consumption of the ancillary good).
 Intuitively, the firm does not want to run the risk of losing sales of the basic good, and prefers to sell the ancillary good (even at a loss) provided its marginal cost is not too high.
 The consumption of the ancillary good is thus always (weakly) subsidized, and under a simple condition, it is even given away.
-This is consistent with the practice of many online retailers of offering complimentary (express) shipping (such as Amazon), and not charging for card payments even when surcharging is allowed.
-Relatedly, Forrester (2011) reports that retailers with generous margins on their products offer free